Rouf railway station: Facilities

 The station is still housed in a 20th-century brick-built station building, the original being since long demolished.
 As of 2020 the station is unstaffed, with no staffed booking office; however, there are waiting rooms.
 Access to the platforms is via a subway under the lines, with wheelchair accessible by elevator.
 The platforms have shelters with seating; however, there are no dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, does have a buffet called POYΦ.
 There is also a taxi rank and parking in the forecourt and infrequent buses do call at the station.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: